Protective Moto Gear

 Program Type: Specialist Program (Design Challenge)

-Duration: 2 days consecutive plus 2-3 prework lessons
+Duration: 2 days consecutive plus 3-4 hours of prework

 Year Level: 7-12

-During this program, students take on the role of Material Scientists, employed by Institute of Frontier Materials (IFM) to design protective motorcycle gear for Melbourne’s leading urban riding store, Moto Est., to expand their protective clothing range.
+During the program, students take on the role of material scientists, employed by the Institute of Frontier Materials (IFM) to design protective motorcycle gear for Melbourne’s leading urban riding store Moto EST, to expand their protective clothing range.

 This expanded clothing range will include innovative designs for male and female riders in urban environments.
-Prior to attending the Tech School, students undertake data analysis using TAC fatality data, view Australian artist Piccinni’s perception of what we might look like if built to survive a crash and conduct safety rating assesments of materials through the MotoCAP Testing Laboratory.
+Prior to attending the Tech School, students undertake data analysis using TAC fatality data , view Australian artist Piccinni’s perception of what we might look like if built to survive a crash and conduct safety rating assessments of materials through the MotoCAP testing laboratory.

 Students will design their own protective garments, calculating abrasion resistance from data provided by IFM on a range of material samples.
-At the conclusion of the program, students will evaluate their design against innovation, safety, comfort and cost.
+At the conclusion of the program, students will evaluate their design against innovation, safety, comfort and cost criteria.